 Pakistanis call for greater security as they mourn 13 victims of suicide attack while flags fly at half-staff in Punjab.

-On Monday at least 13 people were killed when a suicide attacker targeted police at a protest in Lahore, the country’s second-largest city.
+On Monday, at least 13 people were killed when a suicide blast targeted police officers at a protest in the eastern city of Lahore.